-In November 2017, the Company entered into a credit agreement, with a Canadian lender to extinguish its existing Notes and replace with a credit facility.
-In connection with the credit agreement, the Company used the proceeds of \$20,000 to fully extinguish the remaining balance of the Notes.
-Pursuant to the Original SPA, the Company paid a prepayment penalty of \$1,000 and a borrowing fee of \$1,000.
-The credit facility has a three-year term, carrying an interest rate of LIBOR plus an applicable margin ranging from 1.5% - 2.5% based on the total debt to EBITDA ratio, as defined in the credit agreement.
+In November 2017, the Company entered into a credit agreement with a Canadian lender to extinguish its existing senior secured notes and replace with a credit facility.
+In connection with the credit agreement, the Company used proceeds of \$20,000 to fully extinguish the remaining balance of the senior secured notes.
+The credit facility has a three-year term expiring on November 3, 2020, carrying an interest rate of LIBOR plus an applicable margin ranging from 1.5% - 2.5% based on the total debt to EBITDA ratio, as defined in the credit agreement.
 Principal and interest payments are payable quarterly in arrears.
-The facility also carries an accordion feature that allows for an additional \$10,000 of capacity, subject to customary terms and conditions.
-The Company is subject to certain financial and non-financial covenants. as defined in the credit agreement.
+The credit facility also carries an accordion feature that allows for an additional US\$10,000 of capacity, subject to customary terms and conditions.
+The Company is subject to certain financial and non-financial covenants.
 The credit facility is secured by the assets of the Company.
-The total transaction costs incurred were \$240.
-The interest rate applicable in the fourth quarter of 2018 was 4.11%.
-The effective interest rate was 4.18%.
+The interest rate applicable in the fourth quarter was approximately 4.60%.
+The effective interest rate was 5.59%.

-On May 15, 2018, concurrent with the acquisition of Cardiome, the Company drew \$5,000 from its existing credit facility.
+In May 2018, concurrent with the acquisition of Cardiome, the Company drew \$5,000 from its existing credit facility.
 Net of transaction costs of \$108, the amount recorded to the consolidated statement of financial position was \$4,892.
-As a result, the scheduled quarterly payments increased from \$1,666 to \$2,000, however both the principal and interest payments due on June 30, 2018 were waived and are payable upon maturity.
+As a result, the scheduled quarterly payments increased from \$1,666 to \$2,000.
 There was no corresponding change in the interest rate terms or term of the credit facility.
 Subsequent to the drawdown, the accordion was reset to \$10,000.